Washer and Dryer Dimensions Explained (3 Diagrams Included)

 Stackable Units Vs. Combo Units

-Now that you have a better idea of how much space you need for your washer and dryer, let’s talk about which is the right one for you by weighing up the pros and cons of stackable and combo washer and dryers.
+Now that you have a better idea of how much space you need for your washer and dryer, let’s talk about which is the right one for you by weighing up the pros and cons of stackable and combo washers and dryers.

-Stackable washer and dryers
+Stackable washers and dryers

 Pros